The Perfect Santa Fe Weekend Trip: Food, Culture and Hiking Nearby

 Santa Fe is full of art, so it doesn’t end there.
 Also downtown, you can visit the IAIA Museum of Contemporary Native Arts, a museum dedicated to Native American contemporary art plus history and culture.
 Finally, there is the New Mexico Museum of Art, an art museum dedicated to New Mexico art.
 It has been open since 1917 and was the first building in New Mexico dedicated to art.

-Day two focuses on three incredible places to explore to the West of Santa Fe.
+Day two focuses on three incredible places to explore for hiking around Santa Fe.
 These three spots are less than two hours from the city and definitely worth visiting if you enjoy hiking.

 I was really sad to see recent handprints all over the inside of Cave Kiva, the last cave with a ladder on the main loop.
 Apparently, the park service has to remove graffiti from here often.
 Please leave no trace when exploring the outdoors, especially in a place with so much history.